Major Planning Cases

 - Colorado Parks and Wildlife Response - CPW indicated they had no biological concerns regarding the proposal

-- Colorado Department of Health & Environment Public Health Assessment Executive Summary - This 2017 document provides an overview of CDPHE's assessment of potential public health effects from oil and gas operations
+- Colorado Department of Health & Environment Public Health Assessment Executive Summary - This 2017 document provides an overview of CDPHE's assessment of potential public health effects from oil and gas operations.
+You may find the complete report, including appendices, on the CDPHE website.

 Jefferson County Arcadia Creek Development